okandemirofficial/llm_dart/example/03_advanced_features/README.md

 - Handle different modalities gracefully
 - Optimize image sizes for faster processing
 - Use appropriate models for each modality

+### HTTP Configuration
+- Use layered configuration for better organization
+- Disable SSL bypass in production environments
+- Configure appropriate timeouts for your use case
+- Enable logging only in development/debugging
+- Validate proxy and certificate configurations

+### Timeout Configuration
+- Use global timeout for simple scenarios
+- Use HTTP-specific timeouts for fine-grained control
+- Set longer receive timeouts for complex LLM tasks
+- Set shorter connection timeouts for quick failure detection
+- Consider network conditions (enterprise vs. direct connection)
+- Test timeout values under realistic conditions

 ## Next Steps